Su Htat: Acting career

-Su Htat participated in Miss Myanmar International 2017 competition and she was placed in the top 10 finalists.
-Her hard work as a model was noticed by the film industry and soon, film casting offers came rolling in.
-She made her acting debut in the film Eain Htaung, alongside Nay Dway and Khin Thazin, directed by Htoo Nwe Eain, released in 2017.
+Su Htat took part in the Miss Myanmar International 2017 competition, where she showcased her talents and beauty.
+Her exceptional performance led her to secure a place among the top 10 finalists.
+As a dedicated model, her diligence caught the attention of the film industry, resulting in numerous casting offers for films.
+She made her acting debut in 2017 in the film Eain Htaung.

-In 2018, she starred in the horror series Ah Saung (Dormitory) where she played the main role, together with Nyein Thaw, Su Htat Kahtay, Sao Yoon Waddy Oo and Phyo Pa Pa Htoo, which aired on Fortune TV on 1 June 2019, it was a domestic hit, and led to the increase of recognition for her.
+In 2018, she starred in the horror series Ah Saung (Dormitory).
 Fortune TV Group surveyed and decided to continue Ah Saung with a second season, according to the audiences' desires after they made the surveying.
-So she continued shooting season 2 and it aired on 11 January 2020.
-In 2019, she made her big-screen debut with Oo Tu Mhar Tae Saung (Unordered Winter Weather) where she played the main role with Nyein Thaw, Nan Su Oo and Khin Zarchi Kyaw.
+So she continued shooting season 2 in 2020.
+In 2019, she made her big-screen debut with Oo Tu Mhar Tae Saung (Unordered Winter Weather).
 She was chosen as a Star Fairy for the 2018 Star Awards, held in 2019.
 In 2020, she was cast in a main role in drama film Yangon In Love, directed by Htoo Paing Zaw Oo.

 Streaming career

 In January 2019, she started streaming and she is one of the earliest female game streamers in Myanmar streaming CS: GO and other online games.
 At the end of the year, she became one of the most popular game streamers in local.
 She was also a nominee for Myanmar Influencer Awards 2018 in the category of Gaming.
 In 2019, the Singapore-based esports team Impunity Esports has announced Su Htat as their new brand ambassador.
-She has been invited to Viewsonic metaverse launch event in September 2022.